RaphaelHippe/userservice/app/readme.txt

 This structure above is obviously just an example but I hope everybody gets where we are heading with this.

 The main reason we use this structure instead of the old one is to keep the overview.
 Because controllers and view files were stacking up and it slowed the development down.

 ATTENTION: I believe we can't use yeoman to create new controllers /directives / services anymore.
 So be sure you include the file in the index.html!

+ApplicationCtrl:

+I implemented a goTo(input) function.
+This is available in the whole application.
+So if you want to navigate somewhere just call $scope.goTo(input).
+Example:
+$scope.goTo('leagues');